 Building a Community on Instagram and Beyond

-I hosted a collaborative program with AfroPunk called "The Politics of Food" where I spoke with farmers, food justice activists, chefs, and government officials about the impact of coronavirus on food and policy.
+I hosted a collaborative program with AfroPunk called "The Politics of Food" where I spoke with farmers, food justice activists, chefs, and government officials about the impact on food and policy.
 The dynamic team of chefs Mavis-Jay Sanders and Sicily-Sierra of Food Plus People had "The Drink Tank" where they would talk pop culture and industry shenanigans and do it with charm, humor, chemistry, and a cocktail.
 Cassandra Rossario of Food Before Love would use her vibrant personality and marketing savvy to talk travel, wine, and PR in ways that were at once interview and masterclass.

 Chefs and restaurateurs David and Tonya Thomas brought their decades of expertise and heartwarming love for one another to the feed and talk with other couples in food about partnership, community, and relationships.
 There was Jackie Summers on Fridays talking wine and spirits, Kayla Stewart, Vonnie Williams, Aretah Ettarh, Osayi Endolyn, Paola Velez, and many others bringing crafting conversations with everyone from Dr. Jessica B. Harris to 16-year-old chef Rahanna Bisseret Martinez.